alalh100/Dynamically-Modifying-ML-Programs-for-Automated-Machine-Learning/README.md

 This code shows how PyGlove (Peng et al., 2020) can be dropped into a TensorFlow project.
 The original PyGlove library has not been released yet.
 Therefore, I implemented some of the basic methods of PyGlove that are needed for this example.
 My implementation of the functions of PyGlove follows their concepts, but it is undoubtedly different in the details.
-The names of the functions were chosen exactly the same as in the original library, so the project is expected to run without any modification using the original PyGlove.
+The names of the functions were chosen exactly as in the original library, so the project is expected to run without any modification using the original PyGlove.

-This code follows the same flow as the MNIST example of PyGlove (Appendix B.5) but using CIFAR-10 (Krizhevsky, 2009) dataset, which was used in the original TensorFlow project on CNN (Abadi et al., 2019).
+This code follows the same flow as the MNIST example of PyGlove (Appendix B.5) but using the CIFAR-10 (Krizhevsky, 2009) dataset, which was used in the original TensorFlow project on CNN (Abadi et al., 2019).

 - **PyGlove**: my implementation of the PyGlove library.